youzan/vant/src/slider/README.md

 ### Intro

-Slide the input bar to select a value within a given range.
+Used to select a value within a given range.

 ### Install